 I collected magazines for nearly a year to supply them for this project.
 I received several large donations of supplies from contacts near me who were also saving their magazines for my project.
 The range of subjects included: fashion, home and garden, food, regional publications, hiking and outdoors, travel, tabloids, automotive, and weekly publications such as TimeOut and The Evening Standard, which are free to commuters on London transport.
 I provided the coloured construction paper, scissors, and glue sticks for the collages.
-This was intentional, because I did not want participants to feel they were obligated to purchase any of the materials to create a collage.
-As I had been collecting newspapers and magazines throughout my studies, I was able to provide participants with all the equipment needed to create a collage.
-Participants were given the choice to keep their collages or donate them voluntarily to me.
-If a participant chose to keep his/her/their collage, I included a photograph in place of the physical collage with the agreement of the participant.
-To protect participants' identities, I anonymized the collages, and gave each one a number.
-Later in this thesis, I interpret the collages through the lens of thematic analysis.
+This was intentional, because I didn't want participants to feel they were obligated to purchase any of the materials to create a collage.
 Since all were parents to living children, each interested parent offered to use their children's school supplies.
 Parents got to choose which colour of paper they used as their background.
 Participants had the option to choose from the following pastel colours: green, pink, blue, yellow, or cream.
-Those who could not meet in-person received a parcel of collage materials by post.
+Those who couldn't meet in-person received a parcel of collage materials by post.
 The parcels contained one sheet of paper per colour; an assortment of magazines, instructions on what the task was and how to make a collage; a pair of scissors, and a glue stick.
-The collages were not displayed in a public setting but are included within this thesis.

 There were eight participants who participated in creating collages.
 Four collages were created in person with me present in the space while participants were creating them.
 The other four collages were created by the participants in their homes who had to participate remotely due to the national restrictions.
 The participants who participated remotely all received a parcel through the post.
 No fathers took part in the collage-making activity.
-The father who participated in the interview by himself said he was interested but he did not have the space nor time to create a collage.
+The father who participated in the interview by himself said he was interested but he didn't have the space nor time to create a collage.
 One of the two couples who completed the interview were interested in creating a collage, however, the piece never materialised.
-The mother of the couple informed me that she alone had tried to create a collage, but she did not find images or words that pertained to her experience of seeking out baby loss bereavement support.
+The mother of the couple informed me that she alone had tried to create a collage, but she didn't find images or words that pertained to her experience of seeking out baby loss bereavement support.
 When I offered to send a new parcel of materials, she declined due to the time constraints between finding space for her to create the collage and her work and home duties.

 Although participants were nervous to begin the project, all produced lovely and meaningful pieces of art.
-When I designed the project at the design stage, I did not anticipate how useful the collages would be in generating new forms of data on baby loss and bereavement support; nor did I expect participants' willingness to share their reasons for selecting specific images for their collages with me.
 It is interesting to note that participants who created collages in-person wanted to talk about their creation.
 The small group session in Leicester had all three participants who were there compare the images they selected.
 Participants who created the collages remotely did not have the same experience of being able to compare with other parents or to tell me about the images they selected.
-To ensure the parents had the same opportunity to discuss their collages, all participants were offered the opportunity to discuss the collages they created through email, video call, or phone call.
-However, only a few participants wanted to tell me about their collages and the reasons for which they selected the images.
+Though it was not part of the task, a couple of participants wanted to tell me about their collages and the reasons for which they selected the images.
 Participants were encouraged to keep their collages as a token of remembrance of their child.
 As part of the task, each participant had to send a photograph of the collage for the research study if they did not want to keep the collage.
 Each participant understood (from our conversation and through the participant information sheet) that the collages would be included in this thesis for the analysis and for the examination of this thesis.